dvtate/mew2_bot/README.md

-# script-bot
+# mew2_bot
-A node.js telegram bot which can run YodaScript programs and provide bindings
+A node.js telegram bot which performs a variety of functions for my group chats.